argoproj-labs/argocd-image-updater/docs/configuration/registries.md

 * An environment variable which holds the credentials in the format `<username>:<password>`.
 This kind of secret is specified using the notation `env:<env_var_name>`.

+* A script that outputs credentials on a single line to stdout, in the format `<username:password>`.
+This can be used to support external authentication mechanisms.
+You can specify this kind of secret in the notation `ext:/path/to/script`.
+Please note that the script must be referenced as absolute path, and must be executable (i.e. have the `+x` bit set).
+You can add scripts to `argocd-image-updater` by using an init container.

+## Credentials caching

+By default, credentials specified in registry configuration are read once on startup and then cached until `argocd-image-updater` is restarted.
+There are two strategies to overcome this:

+* Use per-image credentials in annotations - credentials will be read every time an image update cycle is performed, and your credentials will always be up-to-date (i.e. if you update a secret).

+* Specify credential expiry time in the registry configuration - if set, the registry credentials will have a defined lifetime, and will be re-read from the source after expiration.
+This can be especially useful if you generate credentials with a script which returns a token with a limited lifetime, i.e. for getting EKS credentials from the aws CLI.
+For example, if the token has a lifetime of 12 hours, you can set `credsexpire: 12h` and Argo CD Image Updater will get a new token after 12 hours.